The City continues to serve residents and provide essential services during the coronavirus outbreak.

 Click here to see an update on the City’s coronavirus efforts in the Mayor’s Minute.

-The response to the Coronavirus outbreak is fluid.
-The City of Lake Forest is taking precautions in accordance with recommendations from the Centers for Disease Control, Office of the Governor, Orange County Board of Supervisors, and Orange County Health Agency.
+The response to the coronavirus outbreak is fluid.
+The City of Lake Forest is taking precautions in accordance with recommendations from the federal, state and county officials.

 The City will post updates, advisories and other materials on this page as they become available.
 Residents are also advised to call the Lake Forest Hotline at 461-3536 for City updates.
 Additionally, the City asks residents to register for Nixle text alerts by texting LakeForest to 888777 or go to www.nixle.com to register for texts, emails or voice messages.

 If you have additional questions, please call the City at 461-3400.To report individuals not following social distancing guidelines in City parks, please call (949) 461-3451.